minvaitkevicius/CampaignWebPage/content/CharacterCreation.md

 # Other Tips
 * Make sure your character can be a team player.
-* You can access Xanatars guide to everything in your DnD beyond app - Chapter 1: This is your life can help you or you can find it [[Thisisyourlife|here]]
+* You can access Xanatars guide to everything in your DnD beyond app - Chapter 1: This is your life can help you or you can find it [[thisisyourlife|here]]